 Transcending the contemporary political debate by convening the best of our nation’s wealth of talent and enabling a robust, wide-ranging, and realistic discussion about the nation’s long-term, systemic challenges, the Society is unfettered by ideological or political constraints that create the false impression that our nation is divided.
 We enable the restructuring of public institutions using data-driven analysis and the most advanced management science techniques that have been proven in the private sector.
 Dedicated to the singular goal of advancing the interests of American citizens, the Society will work to gain their support for modernizing our public institutions to assure American Dream is a reality for the next quarter millennium.

-The American Millennium Society’s New American Agenda endeavors to take a careful and honest look at where we are as a nation find the path that will assure the American Dream lives on in the 21st century.
-Each of us as citizens has the power to be a part of changing the game – but we need to understand the playing field, and be prepared to establish new rules for ourselves, our communities and our public institutions.
+The American Millennium Society’s Agenda for a New America endeavors to take a careful and honest look at where we are as a nation find the path that will assure the American Dream lives on in the 21st century.
+Each of us as citizens has the power to be a part of changing the game – but we need to understand the playing field, and be prepared to establish new rules for ourselves, our communities, and our public institutions.

 Using the fundamental principles of freedom and opportunity as the cornerstone of American prosperity, the society supports comprehensive solutions redefine the American Dream for the 21st century.
 Our mission to enable “We, the People” to bring this to life so that the people of every community can live the American Dream.

 The Freedom to enjoy our inalienable rights to life, liberty and the pursuit of happiness– not rights granted to us by kings or dictators.